dalwar23/ipv4_pds/README.md

 # Use the processing tool for IPv6
 > Make sure business relation data, meta data, and all delegation data has same number of columns and the delemitar is the same as ipv4.
 In this case "|".
+> Make sure folder structure remains the same and Database field length is changed accoedingly inside the table structure.